andyhaha/CleanArchitectureGitHubApp/README.md

 ## Modules Overview

+The project is divided into several modules:

-	•	:app - Main Android app module that coordinates feature and library modules.
+- **:app** - Main Android app module that coordinates feature and library modules.
-	•	:feature:home - Displays a list of GitHub users with the ability to search and store results locally using Room.
+- **:feature:home** - Displays a list of GitHub users with the ability to search and store results locally using Room.
-	•	:feature:details - Shows detailed information about selected users, including their profile and repositories.
+- **:feature:details** - Shows detailed information about selected users, including their profile and repositories.
-	•	:libs:network - Manages network requests using Retrofit and Moshi for data serialization.
+- **:libs:network** - Manages network requests using Retrofit and Moshi for data serialization.
-	•	:libs:common - Kotlin-only module providing utility functions and common classes used throughout the app.
+- **:libs:common** - Kotlin-only module providing utility functions and common classes used throughout the app.

 ## Technologies Used